[Ansible 2.12] Playbook to enable yum on EOL CentOS 6

 Playbook

-: - "Backing up the repository"
+: "Backing up the repository"

-- "Specifying the version"
+, "Specifying the version"

-- "Deleting the yum cache"
+and "Deleting the yum cache".

 centos6_repo_change.yml

---- ## Variable default # repo_source | default('/etc/yum.repos.d/CentOS-Base.repo') # repo_dest | default(default_repo_path) # repo_url | default('http://ftp.iij. ad.jp/pub/linux/centos-vault/$releasever')" # Base.repo backup # Do not obtain if today's backup already exists - name: Check backup for base.repo ansible.builtin.stat : path: "{{ repo_dest | default('/etc/yum.repos.d/CentOS-Base.repo_' + lookup('pipe', 'date +\"%Y%m%d\"')) } }" register: backup_base_repo_result< - name: Backup base.repo ansible.builtin.copy: src: "{{ repo_source | default('/etc/yum.repos.d/CentOS-Base.repo') }}" dest: "{{ repo_dest | default('/etc/yum.repos.d/CentOS-Base.repo_' + lookup('pipe', 'date +\"%Y%m%d\"')) }}" mode : "0644" remote_src: yes when: not backup_base_repo_result.stat.exists # If releasever does not exist, create it with the current version number - name: Set releasever ansible.builtin.shell: cmd: echo "{{ ansible_distribution_version }}" > /etc/yum/vars/releasever args: creates: /etc/yum/vars/releasever - ansible.builtin.debug: var: ansible_distribution_version # Enable by commenting out the repo's mirrorlist & rewriting the baseurl to an available repository - name : Replace mirrorlist ansible.builtin.replace: path: "{{ repo_source | default('/etc/yum.repos.d/CentOS-Base.repo') }}" regexp: "{{ item.regexp }}" replace : "{{ item.replace }}" loop: - regexp: '^mirrorlist=http://mirrorlist.centos.org' replace: '#mirrorlist=http://mirrorlist.centos.org' - regexp: '^ #baseurl=http://mirror.centos.org/centos/\$releasever' replace: "baseurl={{ repo_url | default('http://ftp.iij.ad.jp/pub/linux/centos-vault /$releasever') }}" register: replace_result # Delete yum cache when changing repository - name: Clean yum cache ansible.builtin.command: cmd: yum clean all when: replace_result is changed
+--- ## Variable default # repo_source | default('/etc/yum.repos.d/CentOS-Base.repo') # repo_dest | default(default_repo_path) # repo_url | default('http://ftp.iij.ad.jp/pub/linux/centos-vault/$releasever')" # Base.repo backup # If a backup for the day already exists, it will not be retrieved - name: Check backup for base.repo ansible.builtin.stat: path: "{{ repo_dest | default('/etc/yum.repos.d/CentOS-Base.repo_' + lookup('pipe', 'date +\"%Y%m%d\"')) }}" register: backup_base_repo_result< - name: Backup base.repo ansible.builtin.copy: src: "{{ repo_source | default('/etc/yum.repos.d/CentOS-Base.repo') }}" dest: "{{ repo_dest | default('/etc/yum.repos.d/CentOS-Base.repo_' + lookup('pipe', 'date +\"%Y%m%d\"')) }}" mode: "0644" remote_src: yes when: not backup_base_repo_result.stat.exists # If releasever does not exist, create it with the current version number - name: Set releasever ansible.builtin.shell: cmd: echo "{{ ansible_distribution_version }}" > /etc/yum/vars/releasever args: creates: /etc/yum/vars/releasever - ansible.builtin.debug: var: ansible_distribution_version # Comment out mirrorlist in repo & change baseurl to an available repository to enable it - name: Replace mirrorlist ansible.builtin.replace: path: "{{ repo_source | default('/etc/yum.repos.d/CentOS-Base.repo') }}" regexp: "{{ item.regexp }}" replace: "{{ item.replace }}" loop: - regexp: '^mirrorlist=http://mirrorlist.centos.org' replace: '#mirrorlist=http://mirrorlist.centos.org' - regexp: '^#baseurl=http://mirror.centos.org/centos/\$releasever' replace: "baseurl={{ repo_url | default('http://ftp.iij.ad.jp/pub/linux/centos-vault/$releasever') }}" register: replace_result # When changing the repository, delete the yum cache - name: Clean yum cache ansible.builtin.command: cmd: yum clean all when: replace_result is changed

-The intention is mostly written in the comments, but I will also explain it below.
+The intention is mostly written in the comments, but I will also explain it below

 ## Variable default

-Explicit default value of variables.
+Specify the default value of the variable

 # Base.repo backup